Comhairle nan Eilean Siar: Leadership

+Composition

+Following the 2022 election, and subsequent by-elections and changes of allegiance up to 16 September 2024, the composition of the council was:

+The next election is due in 2027.

 Elections

-General elections to the council are held on a five-year cycle, the last were held in 2022.
+Since the last boundary changes in 2022, the council has comprised 29 councillors representing 11 wards, with each ward electing between two and four councillors.
+Elections are held every five years.

 From 1975 until 2007, council elections used the first past the post system of election; the last elections of this type elected 31 councillors, elected by 31 single-member wards.

 In 2007, under the Local Governance (Scotland) Act 2004, the single transferable vote system, together with multi-member wards, was used for the first time, each ward electing three or four councillors.
 This system is designed to produce a degree of proportional representation.

-Political representation

-The 2022 election and subsequent by-elections resulted in the following composition: